epsilonkn/EasyDoc/README.md

 The idea of that package is to create a technical documentation of a python source file, from the docstrings and the commentary in the source code : yes, the more you comment your code, the more the module will scrap.

+For more information, read the wiki : https://github.com/epsilonkn/EasyDoc/wiki

 ## To use it :

 ### Command Line :